 Don't go through the trouble of fixing a corrupted SD card without asking yourself a couple of questions first.

 Is your SD card working on other devices?

-Is there a chance your SD card is write-protected?
+Is your SD card write-protected?

 Work through the following methods, and chances are, you can fix the corrupted SD card and get data back.

-1. Unhide Hidden Files from SD Card
+Option 1: Unhide Hidden Files from SD Card

-If your PC is infected with a virus, it may hide all of your photos, videos, and other files on a SD card.
+If your PC is infected by a virus, it may hide all of your photos, videos, and other files on a SD card.
 The disk size will remain unchanged, but you won't be able to access your data because their attributes are changed to "hidden and read-only".

 Follow these steps to unhide files from a SD card:

 - Connect the SD card to your PC.